Best and Promising Practices for the Implementation of Zero Suicide in Indian Country

 Counseling on access to lethal means

-There are unique challenges in Indian Country and in rural and frontier areas where hunting and firearms or other weapons are part of the culture.
-When asked how Lawton Indian Hospital in Lawton, OK deals with counseling on access to lethal means in a state like Oklahoma, the Zero Suicide Initiative Program Manager related that they are very intentional about not taking away the individual’s self-determination.
-She described their process of putting the onus back on the individual as to how to create distance between themselves and the lethal means until they are feeling better.
+There are unique challenges in Indian Country and rural and frontier areas where hunting and firearms or other weapons are part of the culture.
+Lawton Indian Hospital in Lawton, OK states that they are very intentional about not taking away the individual’s self-determination.
 She reported that they always ensure that the individual knows that the choices are their own.
+She described that they focus on putting the responsibility on the individual to create distance between themselves and the lethal means until they are feeling better.

-Recently, a suggestion was made by local gun shop owner in Oklahoma that folks who may be experiencing suicidal thoughts or behaviors could bring their firearms there for safe-keeping until the crisis had passed.
+An Oklahoma gun shop owner has offered that people who are experiencing suicidal thoughts or behaviors could bring their firearms there for safe-keeping until the crisis had passed.
 This is an innovative and sensitive suggestion that could easily be implemented by gun shops anywhere.1

 ENGAGE: Key considerations for Indian Country

-- Ensure that the health/behavioral health care system creates a clinical pathway of care for those who are assessed as having moderate to high risk of suicide and that there are policies and procedures created on which all clinical staff are trained.
+- Ensure that the health/behavioral health care system creates a clinical pathway of care for those with moderate to high risk of suicide and that staff are trained on all related policies and procedures.

-- Practice assisting people in their creation of a safety plan that is resonant with their ways of healing
+- Assisting people create a safety plan that is resonant with their way of healing.

-- Learn to fearlessly counsel on the reduction of access to lethal means with the knowledge that there are many ways in which people think about ending their lives
+- Fearlessly counsel on the reduction of access to lethal means with the knowledge that there are many ways in which people think about ending their life.

-- People in need of care should be seen for it within 24 to no more than 48 hours.
+- People in need of care should be seen within 24 hours and to no more than 48 hours.
 If people cannot be seen immediately for care, ensure that the system stays in close contact with them until that care connection is made.